nigozi/flag4s/README.md

 ```
 import flag4s.core._

-flag("featureA") // returns the flag as type of IO[Either[Throwable, Flag]]
+flag("featureA") // returns the flag as type of Either[Throwable, Flag]

 fatalFlag("featureA") // returns the flag or throws exception if flag doesn't exist

-withFlag("featureA", true) { // executes the function if the boolean flag is on
+withFlag("featureA", true) { // executes the function if flag's value is true
   // new feature ...
 }